mrthreeplates/TRS-80_floppy_remapper/README.md

 ## Installation in a Model 4P (non-gate array)

-Sorry, I don't have one of these yet...
+Sorry, I don't have one of these yet, so this is all TBD...

-These steps are similar to the M4P GA, except an additional mod is needed, similar to the M4 GA above.
+The install steps are similar to the M4P GA, except an additional mod is needed, similar to the M4 GA above.

+The HLT/RDY Jumper needs to go to U13 pin 23/32 (or possibly U74/U75).
+I need to examine a board to determine which is best.

+Note: due to the chip spacing, I suspect the remapper board (if at U32), might have to fit under the graphics option board (if installed).
+Hopefully there is enough space.
+Kapton tape may be needed.

 ## Other TRS-80 Models